Meson properties and symmetry emergence based on the deep neural network: Deep neural network model

 \subsection{Backbone of the model}

-Among all these deep neural network architectures, Transformer\,\cite{Vaswani2017} model has an outstanding performance in many aspects for its self-attention mechanism.
+Among all these deep neural network architectures, the Transformer\,\cite{Vaswani2017} model has outstanding performance in many aspects for its self-attention mechanism.
 Compared with the traditional fully connected network or the convolutional neural network, the Transformer model is able to process the input data in parallel and can also capture the long distance dependencies of data.
-Though designed for the natural language process, its core idea has also be successfully applied to many science fields to deal with the deeply complicated inner mapping and dynamic.
-Considering the fact that we are dealing with the tabular data with complicated heterogeneous features, we choose the Feature Tokenizer Transformer\,(FT-Transformer) as backbone of the model.
-The FT-Transformer is designed specifically for tabular data and can effectively capture complex nonlinear dependence between different features by the self-attention mechanism. {The main parts of the FT-Transformer is shown in \autoref{F-FT-Transformer}.}
+Though designed for the natural language processing, its core idea has also been successfully applied to many science fields to deal with the deeply complicated inner mapping and dynamics.
+Considering the fact that we are dealing with the tabular data with complicated heterogeneous features, we choose the Feature Tokenizer Transformer\,(FT-Transformer) as the backbone of the model.
+The FT-Transformer is designed specifically for tabular data and can effectively capture complex nonlinear dependence between different features by the self-attention mechanism.
+The main parts of the FT-Transformer are shown in \autoref{F-FT-Transformer}.

 The FT-Transformer first makes feature tokenization to map the heterogeneous raw input features\,(both the categorical and continuous features) to a unified high-dimensional vector space.
-For each categorical feature\,(such as particle quantum numbers $P$, $C$ and $G$), the model converts the discrete integer index into a dense feature vector $\bm{e}_\up{cat} \in \mathbbm{R}^d$ through an embedding layer with $d$ representing the embedding dimension.
+For each categorical feature (such as particle quantum numbers $P$, $C$, and $G$), the model converts the discrete integer index into a dense feature vector $\bm{e}_\up{cat} \in \mathbbm{R}^d$ through an embedding layer with $d$ representing the embedding dimension.
 The embedding is implemented by a lookup table for the categorical features.

 {For each continuous feature\,(such as meson mass), the model employs an augmented embedding module detailed in Sec.
 2.1 and illustrated in \autoref{F-one-Transformer}(a), which performs a linear transformation on each continuous feature value and then maps it into the same $d$-dimensional space, namely,